 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-There are a lot of reasons to love winter.
-Snow, if you’re in a colder climate, the holidays and the chance to start fresh in the new year.
+There are a lot of reasons to love the upcoming winter season… Snow, if you’re in a colder climate, the holidays and the chance to start fresh in the new year.

 But there’s another side to winter, too—cold and flu season.